kemmojesus/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-m

 My first project as student of Data Analysis with The Incubator Hub

+Project Overview
+Data Source
+Tools
+Data Preparation
+Data Analysis

 ### Project Overview
-This project is the combination of works done with collections of data /tables during our learning period at the Incubator Hub
+This project is the combination of works done with collections of data /tables provided by our instructor during our learning period at the Incubator Hub

 ### Data Source
 LITA Incubator Hub